Healer PvP Rankings / Tier List for TBC Classic

 - Throughput — A-tier, as Paladins have great Mana efficiency are are able to dispel all harmful effects on allies except for curses, often minimizing damage before even having to do any healing.
 They also have great single target healing, with one important caveat: needing to cast all of their main heals.
 This means they are very susceptible to Curse of Tongues and interrupts, and will often have a hard time healing in the arena.

 - Utility — A-tier, as Blessing of Protection, Blessing of Freedom, Hammer of Justice and all the auras are top-notch utility for both surviving and setting up kills.
 Divine Shield is the best defensive in the game, effectively making you completely immune to both damage and crowd control for a lengthy 12 seconds, although it can be removed by Mass Dispel.

 Paladins bring both great single target healing and group utility, which would make them a top PvP class if it was not for their reliance on casts (and proximity to target, in the case of Hammer of Justice) to get it all done.
-Ultimately, while a Paladin is the ultimate 5v5 healer where, ironically, it is one of the few healers that usually gets to cast freely due to Divine Shield, it has too few offensive tools to support a quick kill in the smaller brackets while lacking the instants required to keep up against teams that are good with their interrupts and crowd control.
+Ultimately, while a Paladin is a decent 5v5 healer due to Divine Shield and other powerful blessings, it has too few offensive tools to support a quick kill in the smaller brackets while lacking the instants required to keep up against teams that are good with their interrupts and crowd control.

 - 03 Jun.
 2021: Guide created.